mutisyag/ozone/doc/forms_others.md

 ### 1.2 Parties to complete these forms

-* Transfer of production: any parties; both parties involved
+* Transfer of production: any party; both parties involved
 * Transfer of consumption: non-article 5 parties; both parties involved

 ### 1.3 Frequency of reporting